mdvanes/pdfkit-fresh-resume/README.md

 1. A Node script runs when the sources change and generates the PDF, but also a JS with a data-uri version of the PDF as a variable.
 2. A static html preview.html is served that includes the data-uri JS.
-3. To do: Browsersync will be used to watch changes to the data-uri JS and will refresh preview.html in the browser.
+3. Webpack dev middleware is used to watch changes to the data-uri JS and will refresh the preview in the browser.

 # Run